zooniverse/help/docs/getting-started/lab-policies.md

 &nbsp;

 **3. Zooniverse Project**
 Once your project has been successfully reviewed and you have a final version of your project, you can apply for your project to be launched as an official Zooniverse project.
-To do this, click “Apply for full launch” in the “Visibility” section of the project builder.
+To do this, notify the team by email at contact@zooniverse.org.

 Your project will then undergo a final review process.
 This may include requesting information from you about your plan for using the results, and examining the results from the review phase.
 We may also carry out a peer review of your project.
 This review process can take a variable amount of time, from weeks to months.